malouro/yggis-bot/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

-Before you open an issue, please check if a similar issue already exists or has been closed before.
+> Note: Before you open an issue, please check to see if a similar issue already exists or has been closed before.
+Thanks!

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug

-**To Reproduce**
+**Steps to reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior/bug
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen

+**Actual behavior**

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem

-**Desktop (please complete the following information):**
+**Environment**
- - OS: [e.g. Windows]
+ - OS: [e.g. Windows, Mac, Linux]
- - Version of Yggis [e.g. 1.4.2]
+ - Version of Yggis [e.g. v1.4.2]
+ - Version of Node
+ - Version of Yarn/Npm

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here